 In Colorado, any defendant facing a misdemeanor or felony is entitled to a trial by jury.
-In a jury trial, the judge presides over the criminal court proceedings and the jury makes determinations of fact.
-At the end of a criminal trial, the jury will make a finding of guilty or not guilty based on the court’s instructions.
+At a jury trial, 12 members of the community are selected to hear the evidence and arguments, and to render a verdict as to whether the defendant is guilty or not guilty of the charges.

 As part of the criminal court process in Colorado, the jury trial takes place after the arraignment, preliminary hearing and pretrial conferences.
 If the defendant is convicted, the trial will be followed by a sentencing hearing.

 In this article, our Denver Colorado criminal defense lawyers will address: